 Origin of coal

-History of & rsquo; use of coal
+History of the use of coal

 Use of coal

-Coal liquefaction began in Germany during World War II, not to depend on other countries for oil and its derivatives, because they did not have oil fields but coal mines.
-As the oil runs out in the world, this technique, directly or indirectly, it becomes increasingly advantageous and also allows to produce cleaner fuels and designed to make them more suitable for use in the automotive industry.
-The liquid fuel obtained by coal liquefaction has twice the calorific value coal used to make it.
+Coal liquefaction began in Germany during the Second World War, so as not to depend on the other countries for oil and its derivatives, since they had no oil deposits but coal mines.
+As the oil runs out in the world, this technique, direct or indirect, is becoming more advantageous every day, and also allows producing less polluting fuels and designed to be more suitable for use in the automotive industry.
+The liquid fuel obtained by liquefying coal has twice the calorific power of the coal used to make it.

 Last review: June 12, 2016